 Top 5 Things to Do in San Francisco With a Baby

-- For the Inventor: I know, I know, all the books shout EXPLORATORIUM!
-But restrain yourself.
-You will enjoy it much more in a few years when you can play in it together.
+I know, I know, all the guide books shout Exploratorium when you are visiting San Francisco with kids!
+But restrain yourself as the Exploratorium is better for slightly older kids.
+You will enjoy a family visit to the Exploratorium much more in a few years when you can play in it together.
 When your child is just a wee sprout, the cacophony can be downright terrifying and your $30 ticket will be quickly abandoned.

-- For the Art Lover: Oh, there are so many options, and they are spread all over the city!
+Oh, there are so many exceptional museums in San Francisco, and they are spread all over the city!
 For contemporary art, the San Francisco Museum of Modern Art (SFMOMA) is amazing.
-However, it can be very crowded, places to rest are limited, and it’s recommended that you buy your timed entry ticket in advance.
+However, SFMOMA can be very crowded, places to rest are limited, and it’s recommended that you buy your timed entry ticket in advance.
 After having a baby, you know that timing anything in advance is a laughable concept.

-- For the hell of it: Go to “the Rock.”
-Alcatraz is not overrated at all (really, I’m not being sarcastic!), is surprisingly stroller-friendly, and all the bathrooms have change tables.
+Go to “the Rock.”
+Alcatraz is a surprisingly fun thing to do in San Francisco with a baby.
+Despite what you’ve heard, it’s is not overrated at all (really, I’m not being sarcastic!), is surprisingly stroller-friendly, and all the bathrooms have change tables.
 Try to book your ferry and tour tickets in advance, especially in the summer.
 And you can take some awesome pictures and someday tease your child that they’ve been to prison.